agrc/gis.utah.gov/about/policy/sgid/index.md

 - The entity providing the dataset should be the **authoritative** or original source (for example, a county's parcels must come from the County government).
 - The entity providing the dataset does not have the **ability** to publicly share data (such as an existing ArcGIS Online organization).
 An entity's data storage costs or server capacity may not be sufficient justification for adding data to the SGID.

 We will periodically review the SGID for datasets that no longer meet these criteria.
-Specifically, datasets that see little to no usage for a prolonged period of time will be considered for removal.
+Specifically, we may consider removing datasets that see little to no usage for a prolonged period of time.

 ### Dataset Introduction Process
 {: .text-left }